Trzyna.info : : Personal website of Thaddeus C. (Ted) Trzyna

 My family moved to South Pasadena in 1952 when I was 12.
 In junior high and then high school almost all the kids were of European origin, but no one seemed to care about “nationality.”
 Since I was sensitized to such identities, I knew that Farkas was a Hungarian name, Tripodes was Greek, and so on.
 Rarely was I asked about the origin of my Polish surname, Trzyna, although high school English teacher Miss Farrar designated me to take the part of Polonius in an out-loud reading of Hamlet.
 (Just now I took a look at the script.
 Polonius has a lot to say, so that was a lot of out-loud reading, but it included such famous lines as "To thine own self be true," and the ridiculous "Oh, I am slain!")

 With one exception there were no African Americans in the schools I attended until I went to college.
-The exception was a girl in the high school class behind me who lived in servants' quarters on the property of a wealthy white family.
+The exception was a girl in the high school class behind me who lived in servants' quarters on the property of a wealthy white family in San Marino, the next town to the east.
+Until 1955 South Pasadena and San Marino shared the same high school.

 In the summer of 1955, Susan McClain, an African American girl who lived across the city line in the Highland Park neighborhood of Los Angeles, was refused admission to South Pasadena's municipal swimming pool, which was called the Plunge.
 The incident was widely publicized and became a stain on the town's reputation.
 Decades later when I mention to Californians of my generation that I grew up in South Pasadena they often bring it up.
 For that reason I need to explain what happened in some detail.